LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

 ## Forum: https://www.microchip.com/forums/f192.aspx

 ## Release notes
+- v3.50.22
+  - Improved PIL on Linux
+  - Fixed issue on SAMx7 when analog port is used and no othet peripheral used the same port (Letter)
+  - Fixed SPI & I2C peripheral block, broken with SAMx2 and SAMX5.
+  - Complete support for dsPIC CK MC
+  - dsPIC Improved Code Replacement accuracy.
+Fix one typo preventing compilation in rare cases
+  - dsPIC, Code replaced (sin, cos, atan2) works with revolution unit, not limited to radian.
 - v3.50.20
   - Updated datasheet block to locate pdf from Microchip website
   - Fixed dsPIC Optimized assembly code issue resulting in wrong output with XC16 v2.00 set with -Ox optimization enabled.